HaiLe95/atlas-configuration-and-build/README.md

 # atlas-configuration-and-build
-Some documentation about how to build and how to configuration apache atlas.
+Some documentation about how to build and how to configurate apache atlas.

 ## Requirements